RuneScribeStudio/RuneScribeStudio.github.io/docs/retropy/tutorials/t-movement-part-ii.md

 ## Introduction

-In this tutorial, we will be continuing our code from the [previous tutorial][1] by adding a jumping mechanic for our player.
+In this tutorial, we will be continuing our code from the [previous tutorial]({% link docs/retropy/tutorials/t-movement-part-i.md %}) by adding a jumping mechanic for our player.

-[1]

 ## Jumping

 We will utilize Button A for jumping.
 In order to jump, we need to give a relatively large value to `player.speed_y` e.g -190.
 The value is negative since we need the player to move upwards.
 We will also assign a global variable `player_jumpSpeed`

 {% capture code %}
-{% highlight ruby linenos %}
+{% highlight python linenos %}
 player_jumpSpeed = -190
 if rpy.btnADown():
     player.speed_y = player_jumpSpeed